 Release Date: TBA

-How It Fits in the DC Extended Universe: Presuming the DCEU still exists in 2024, Diana will finally be a public superhero and, perhaps, serving as an Amazonian ambassador to the world of men.
+How It Fits in the DC Multiverse: Presuming Diana’s world still aligns to the DC Extended Universe continuity, Diana will finally be a public superhero and, perhaps, serving as an Amazonian ambassador to the world of men.
 In fact, reuniting her with her people after a century has a very dramatic appeal following the events of Wonder Woman 1984, Batman v Superman, and Justice League.
 Of course, if the Wonder Woman films are retroactive placed elsewhere in the Multiverse, the story could go in just about any direction.

 Release Date: TBA

-What We Know: In Hamada’s recent New York Times profile, the DC Films chief made a curious reference to the Multiverse making two Batman feature film sagas possible.
+What We Know: In a New York Times profile of Hamada, the DC Films chief made a curious reference to the Multiverse making two Batman feature film sagas possible.
 One will likely continue the story of The Batman while the other will … well, it’s anyone’s guess right now.
-The events of The Flash may give Ben Affleck’s Batman a new face in the DCEU.
+The events of Flash may give Ben Affleck’s Batman a new face in the DCEU.
 Or, perhaps, Hamada has convinced him to keep the cowl on for subsequent appearances.
 Then again, maybe HBO Max will get its own Batman.

 Release Date: TBD